alezucca/londonandnewcastle/content/posts/body-without-organs-and-black-swan.md

 ---
 title: The Body without Organs and Aronofsky's Black Swan
-date: "2019-03-06T00:00:00+00:00"
+date: 2019-03-06T00:00:00+00:00
-description: >-
-  The idea of the self as a fixed entity is challenged by deconstruction and poststructural feminism.
+description: The idea of the self as a fixed entity is challenged by deconstruction and poststructural feminism.
 type: post
 author: Alessia Zuccarelli
-draft: false
+draft: true
 thumbnail: /uploads/natalie-portman-21468.jpg
 ---